I don’t know why your parents won’t pay for college. However, I know parents often have genuine reasons why they don’t pay for college.

 Therefore, be positive that even though your parents have refused to pay for college, you can still run a business and it is even more economical than attending college.

-3. Pay for College yourself
+3. If Parents won’t pay for College, Pay for College yourself

 Just because I say you should put aside college and start a business doesn’t mean you forget about college completely.